 The Division of Urology at Mount Sinai Medical Center is affiliated with Columbia University in New York, led by Chairman Dr. James McKiernan.
 We have seven full-time faculty, all of whom are faculty members at Columbia University: Alan Nieder, M.D.
 (Program Director); Akshay Bhandari, M.D.; Yvonne Koch, M.D; Scott Polackwich, M.D., Billy Cordon, M.D.; Emilio Lastarria, M.D; and, Rafael Yanes, M.D.
 In addition, there are multiple part-time voluntary faculty that are also actively involved in the residency training program.
 Our residents will also be rotating with four pediatric urologists at Miami Children’s Hospital and Joe DiMaggio Children’s Hospital.
 The pediatric urologists are extremely busy both clinically and academically, as they are the only full-time pediatric urologists in Miami-Dade and Broward counties.

-The clinical rotations occur mainly at Mount Sinai Medical Center located in Miami Beach and Joe Dimaggio Children’s Hospital in downtown Hollywood, FL.
-Mount Sinai Medical Center is a 550-bed multi-specialty hospital with multiple active residency training programs, including general surgery, internal medicine, emergency medicine, cardiology (including interventional cardiology), anesthesiology, radiology and pathology.
+The clinical rotations occur mainly at Mount Sinai Medical Center located in Miami Beach and Miami Children’s Hospital.
+Mount Sinai Medical Center is a 550-bed multi-specialty hospital with multiple active residency training programs, including general surgery, internal medicine, emergency medicine, cardiology anesthesiology, radiology and pathology.

 Our primary focus is on resident education, and urology residents will be expected to participate in several didactic sessions weekly to provide them with a complete exposure to all areas of urology.
 Our goal is to prepare residents to consistently perform well in urology in-service exams and easily pass American Board of Urology exams upon graduation.